• Skip to primary navigation

 • Chopped pecans or walnuts.

-• Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies.
-They use only brown sugar and have less pumpkin to balance out the chocolate flavor.)
+• Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies)

 • Replace pumpkin spice with ground chai spices.